Skip to main content

 A. No, you need to buy multiple copies or be licensed for multiple users.

-Q. May I borrow software to download on my home/office pc?
+Q. May I borrow software to download on my home/office computer?

 A. No, unless the software license specifically permits this.
 (You could download it for use and immediately delete it afterward.)